vikas-bhardwaj/octoread/README.md

 - `$border-radius-size`
 - `$hide-line-numbers` (default is `true`).

-# Profile Pic
+# Profile Picture
-If you decide to add a profile pic to your `about` page, you can take advantage of the styles I've provided by adding an `id` attribute with the value of `portrait` to your profile pic `img` element, like so:
+Readify contains styles for a profile picture in the `about` page.
+You can take advantage of them by adding an `id` attribute with the value of `portrait` to your profile pic `img` element, like so:

     <img id="portrait" src="http://publicly/available/profile/pic.jpeg" alt="portrait" />